 Legionella Testing is generally performed in water and swab samples.
 If you would like to know more aboutLegionella or our Legionella testing services, please give us a call or check out our newsletter: Legionella pneumophila: More than just a Legionnaire’s Disease.

-Learn more about our other Bacterial Testing Services.
+Or you can learn more about our other Laboratory Testing Services.

-If you would like to receive more information regarding our laboratory services, our prices or sample submission and reports please call us at 905-290-9101 (Ontario) or 604-435-6555 (British Columbia) or just complete the form below and we shall get back to you within 2 business days.
+If you would like to receive more information regarding mold or our laboratory services and prices, please call us at 905-290-9101 (Ontario) or 604-435-6555 (British Columbia).
+You can also complete the form below and we shall get back to you within 2 business days.